Embedded accounting API

 Ship the first embedded accounting experience, then extend into deeper workflows and more customer segments over time.

 Honest about what's live, what's coming, and what's planned.
-Design partners get to shape what's in the Next column.
+Early platform teams help shape what moves into the Next column.

 - Programmable ledger + journal API